danielmyers-xyz/danielmyersxyz/content/history/work.md

 - Served as project manager for Urban Area Security Initiative remote sensing and imagery acquisition project.
 Coordinated monthly with nine GIS and Data managers across the Homeland Security Region to procure imagery, LiDAR, and 3D data.
 - Mentored in the 2020 Google Summer of Code as a Mentor, creating a Python tool which analyzes city parcels/properties that could be used for temporary sheltering of unhoused people in support of the Federal Emergency Management Agency’s Regional Catastrophic Preparedness grant.
 - Developed and maintained ESRI Operational Dashboards for real-time decision making and daily operations.
 Tracked 911 (CAD), 311, flood sensors, weather radar, and other systems across the city.
-- Participated in the 2020 Google Summer of Code as a Mentor.
-Developed a Python Jupyter Notebook which analyzes city parcels/properties that could be used for temporary sheltering of unhoused people and long-term redevelopment for affordable housing in support of the FEMA Regional Catastrophic Preparedness grant.
-- Organized and facilitated a monthly GIS Working Group comprised of Metro Boston Homeland Security Region GIS professionals to communicate project status, data coordination, and to discuss future GIS applications.

 ---